tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 ![Face Images]({{ '/assets/images/team39/sd_face.png' | relative_url }})

-Here are the results from finetuning Stable Diffusion along with the Blade Runner images.
+Here are the results from fine-tuning Stable Diffusion along with the Blade Runner images.
 1. "A dog walking in a scene from Blade Runner"
 2. "A car in a scene from Blade Runner"
 3. "The mona lisa in a scene from Blade Runner"

 ![Blade Runner Images]({{ '/assets/images/team39/sd_br.png' | relative_url }})

-Overall the results were pretty good, but it's clear that the model had some difficulty understanding the details of my face.
-However it was astonishingly good at replicating the style and environment from just 4 images from once scene of a movie.
-While we knew that DreamBooth could replicate objects, the oringinal authors never tested it on environments.
-According to these results, it is clearly is capable of both.
+Overall, the results were good, but it's clear that the model had some difficulty understanding the details of Rory's face.
+However, it was astonishingly good at replicating the style and environment from just 4 images from one scene of a movie.
+While we knew that DreamBooth could replicate objects, the original authors never tested it on environments.
+According to these results, it clearly is capable of both.

 ### Stable Diffusion XL

 While the results from Stable Diffusion were pretty good, we wanted to experiment with Stable Diffusion XL to see if it would produce better quality images.
 Since Stable Diffusion XL is much larger, we expected better results, which turned out to be the case.

-While using a slightly different script, to fine-tune Stable Diffusion XL we ended up using pretty much the same hyperparameters except with a more aggressive learning rate of `1e-4` and `500` training steps.
-Something to note here is that we ended up using **lora** which allows us to save ram.
+While using a slightly different script to fine-tune Stable Diffusion XL, we ended up using similar hyperparameters, except with a more aggressive learning rate of `1e-4` and `500` training steps.
+Something to note here is that we ended up using **LoRA** which allows us to save ram.
 This is particularly important as it significantly reduced training times and RAM usage, a critical step for SDXL because it is such a large model.
-Another thing to note is that we provide a third part VAE model, as the stock Stability AI one is known to be flakey.
+Another thing to note is that we provide a third-part VAE model, as the stock Stability AI one is known to be flakey.
 Given its unwieldy size, it ended up taking around 1 hour to train using a V100 GPU and the following command:

 ```
 # Stable Diffusion XL with LoRA